HNGInternship/ProjectEmail/README.md

 ### Contributing (Development Workflow)
-1.Clone the repository
+1.Clone the repository.

-2.Switch to development branch:```gitit checkout development```
+2.Switch to development branch:```git checkout development```.

 3.Create a branch for the task you want to do (Branch name should be same with proposed branch name except you are performing a task not listed below or and even in that case it should be very descriptive).

-4.Create a folder for your file and let folder name be same as branch name 5.Make consistent commits and commit message should be descriptive (<strong>very important</strong>) 6.Push the new branch to repository ```git push origin branch-name```.
+4.Create a folder for your file and let folder name be same as branch name.

+5.Make consistent commits and commit message should be descriptive (<strong>very important</strong>).

+6.Push the new branch to repository ```git push origin branch-name```.

 ### Important repository guidelines

 1. You <strong>must</strong> create a new branch for every action you make on the repository.